Skip to main content

 Measuring Wait Times for Cancer Surgeries

-Wait times for cancer surgeries in Ontario are measured and reported for two periods.
-(Data excludes patients who did not have the surgery after their first appointment with a surgeon.)
+Wait times for cancer surgeries in Ontario are measured and reported for two periods: Wait 1 and Wait 2.
+Data excludes patients who did not have the surgery after their first appointment with a surgeon.

-Time to patient's first cancer surgical appointment: How long patients waited from a surgeon or central intake office receiving the referral from the patient's doctor, to the patient's first appointment with the surgeon.
+Time from referral to first clinician appointment (Wait 1): How long patients waited from a surgeon or central intake office receiving the referral from the patient's doctor, to the patients’ first appointment with the surgeon.

-Time from decision to having cancer surgery: How long patients waited from deciding on surgery with the surgeon, to having the surgery.
+Time from decision to surgery (Wait 2): How long patients waited from deciding on surgery with the surgeon, to having the surgery.

 Clinical description